 2. ASUS TUF Dash

-It is similar to ASUS Flagship TUF but cheaper.
-It boasts a similar 144 Hz display but an affordable IPS display version.
-But with 8 GB RAM and 512 GB SSD storage, it’s a super-fast and efficient machine.
+It resembles ASUS’ flagship TUF, but is cheaper.
+It has a similar 144 Hz display, but a cheaper IPS display version.
+But with 8 GB RAM and 512 GB SSD memory, it’s a super fast and efficient machine.

 - 144Hz IPS Display

 - Core i7 Processor

 - 512GB SSD

 3. ASUS Zenbook Pro Duo

 The ASUS Zenbook Pro exudes a premium feel.
 With 4K UHD support, its display is as sharp as can be.
 The i7 processor speaks for itself and does any kind of CPU work in a rush.
 16 GB RAM adds even more power and makes it an absolute machine.

 - 12th gen Intel Core i7